lrperki2/Project3/data_channel_is_lifestyle.md

-The `train()` function fits a multiple linear regression model of `shares`, modeled by the remaining main effect terms of the variables chosen during the correlation section above.
-The data used is the training set, and the `method` argument is passed “lm” to indicate a linear model.
+The `train()` function fits a multiple linear regression model of `shares`, modeled by the remaining main effect terms of the variables chosen during the correlation section above using the `~` function.
+All variables are chosen because it is not clear which are needed for the best results.
+The data used is the training set, and the `method` argument is passed `"lm"` to indicate a linear model.
 The model is saved as `mlr`.

 A second multiple linear regression model is fitted using the same methodology and syntax, but uses all main effects and all interaction terms via `~.^2` in the formula argument.
+This serves as a contrasting model to determine whether or not including all interactions improves predictions.

 ``` r
 dataIndex <- createDataPartition(subset_channel$shares, p = 0.7, list = FALSE)